apache/spark/docs/metrics.rst

 ``sla_email_notification_failure``      Number of failed SLA miss email notification attempts ``ti.start.<dagid>.<taskid>``           Number of started task in a given dag.
 Similar to <job_name>_start but for task ``ti.finish.<dagid>.<taskid>.<state>``  Number of completed task in a given dag.
-Similar to <job_name>_end but for task
+Similar to <job_name>_end but for task ``dag.callback_exceptions``             Number of exceptions raised from DAG callbacks.
+When this happens, it means DAG callback is not working.
 ======================================= ================================================================

 Gauges